paularezk/os_assignment/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to the original repository.

-## Made by ChatGPT
+### just a little not

-This project was made by ChatGPT, a friendly AI language model trained by OpenAI.
-Please don't hesitate to ask me if you have any questions or suggestions!
+This project was made by ChatGPT, a language model that is smarter than your average bear.
+Just kidding, I'm not a bear, I'm an AI.
+But I can help you avoid deadlocks like nobody's business.
+Give me a try! 🤖🚀

 ## License